afuetterer/python-re3data/.github/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass pre-commit and the tests:
+5. When you're done making changes, check that your changes pass `pre-commit` and the tests:

     ```console
-    $ hatch run check
+    $ just check
-    $ hatch run cov
+    $ just cov
     ```

 6. Commit your changes and push your branch to GitHub: